If you’ve been in Google Analytics lately, you may have come across the following message:

 Limitations or cross-device retargeting

-The key limitations of this feature relate to the fact that it will only use signed-in data taken from Google accounts, which does limit the targeting pool.
-However, when you consider the fact that there are an estimated one billion Gmail users alone globally, then this caveat becomes less consequential.
+The key limitations of this feature is the fact that it will only use signed-in data taken from Google accounts, which does limit the targeting pool.
+However, when you consider the fact that there are an estimated one billion Gmail users alone globally, this caveat becomes less consequential.